ethanrutt/dots/README.md

 ## Usage

-- This oneliner should completely set up your system (copying TechDufus for now)
+- This oneliner should completely set up your system (for arch)
+- I only really use Ubuntu in WSL so that's all Ubuntu will be setup for

 ```sh
 bash -c "$(curl -fsSL https://raw.githubusercontent.com/ethanrutt/dots/main/bin/dots)"